vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1924

-The Telugu Academy Plates of Vishṇukuṇd

-. in = Mādhavavarman III.
+The Telugu Academy Plates of Vishṇukuṇḍin = Mādhavavarman III.
 A.d.

 594. in: Journal of the Department of Letters, University of Calcutta Vol. XI \(1924\), 31–62.